ArneBachmann/sos/README.md

 ## Tipps ##
 - It may be a good idea to go offline one folder higher up in the file tree than your base working folder to care for potential deletions or renames
 - Switching inside a branch never modifies the tracking patterns, as they are not linked to any specific revision
+- dirty flag only relevant in track and picky mode (?)

 ## Release management ##